follitropin alfa

 GONAL-F (follitropin alfa) is gonal-f stimulates ovarian follicular growth in women who do not have primary ovarian failure.
 First approved in 1997.

-Product approaching loss of exclusivity with moderate competitive pressure (30/100); declining team investment expected as biosimilar and generic entry strategies mature.
+Product approaching loss of exclusivity with moderate competitive pressure (30%), indicating smaller team size and defensive rather than growth-oriented strategy.

 GONAL-f stimulates ovarian follicular growth in women who do not have primary ovarian failure.
 In order to bring about final maturation of the follicle and ovulation in the absence of an endogenous LH surge, human chorionic gonadotropin (hCG) must be given, following the administration of GONAL-f,…